will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 <img src="/assets/diagrams/txn-transformers/cerone-lost-update.png" alt="Transaction Isolation Models" width=430 style="border: 1px solid gray;padding: 2px;">
 </div>

-In this particular case, one view is that anomalies like *lost update* (which are the specific anomaly which SI write-write conflicts are supposed to prevent), aren't really "true" anomalies without expressing transactions in a higher level model like these state transformers.
+This is common across many [other descriptions of the *lost update* anomaly](https://www.cs.umb.edu/~poneil/ROAnom.pdf).
+One reasonable view here is that anomalies like *lost update* (which are the specific anomaly which write-write conflicts in snapshot isolation are supposed to prevent), aren't really "true" anomalies without expressing transactions in some alternate model that can really take into account the true "update" semantics (e.g. read-write dependencies) between transactions.
+In other words, if two transactions conflict by writing to the same key, what's the problem?
+One of them will commit after the other, and the database state will then reflect this as it should, and from an external observer's perspective (i.e. another transaction), this is no different than if the two transactions had executed in some serial order.
+These type of anomalies only "make sense" by resorting to some vague higher level "application code" notion.

+We can try to remedy this awkardness using the transformer model.
-A more accurate definition of *lost update*, which we can express more precisely in the state transformer model, is that an update may be "lost" if two transactions $$T_1$$ and $$T_2$$ update the same key $$k$$ via key transformers $$f^{T_1}_x$$ and $$f^{T_2}_x$$ *and* $$k$$ is a dependency of one of these transformer functions.
-That is, a lost update is only a problem due to the read-write dependency that exists between the two transactions, which creates a serializability anomaly because if you execute two transactions with transformers
+That is, a more accurate definition of *lost update*, which we can express more precisely in the state transformer model, may be that an update may be "lost" if two transactions $$T_1$$ and $$T_2$$ update the same key $$k$$ via key transformers $$f^{T_1}_x$$ and $$f^{T_2}_x$$ *and* $$k$$ is a dependency of one of these transformer functions e.g.

 $$
 \begin{aligned}